UKCloud/documentation/articles/connectivity/conn-faq.md

 ## Can I connect to my solution using SSL VPN?

-Our Assured OFFICAL and Elevated OFFICAL cloud platforms both support SSL VPN (configured by UKCloud via a Service Request), but we don't recommend it other than for occasional remote administration purposes by a small number of administrators.
+Our Assured OFFICAL and Elevated OFFICAL cloud platforms both support SSL VPN (configured from within the Edge Gateway), but we don't recommend it other than for occasional remote administration purposes by a small number of administrators.
 If you need more extensive use of SSL VPN, we recommend you deploy a dedicated VPN appliance, such as OpenVPN.

 ## Can I use UKCloud as a transit or gateway between different connections?